-46 The Fed.
+73 The Fed.
 R. Civ.
 P. 26(f) conference must occur "as soon as practicable and in any event at least 21 days before a scheduling conference is held or a scheduling order is due under Rule 16(b)...."

-47 Hopson v.
+74 Hopson v.
 Mayor of Baltimore, 232 F.R.D.
 228, 245 (D. Md.
 2006) details some of counsel's duties under Fed, R. Civ.
 P. 26(f):"[C]ounsel have a duty to take the initiative in meeting and conferring to plan for appropriate discovery of electronically stored information at the commencement of any case in which electronic records will be sought....At a minimum, they should discuss: the type of information technology systems in use and the persons most knowledgeable in their operation; preservation of electronically stored information that may be relevant to the litigation; the scope of the electronic records sought (i.e. e-mail, voice mail, archived data, back-up or disaster recovery data, laptops, personal computers, PDA's, deleted data) the format in which production will occur (will records be produced in "native" or searchable format, or image only; is metadata sought); whether the requesting party seeks to conduct any testing or sampling of the producing party's IT system; the burdens and expenses that the producing party will face based on the Rule 26(b)(2) factors, and how they may be reduced (i.e. limiting the time period for which discovery is sought, limiting the amount of hours the producing party must spend searching, compiling and reviewing electronic records, using sampling to search, rather than searching all records, shifting to the producing party some of the production costs); the amount of pre-production privilege review that is reasonable for the producing party to undertake, and measures to preserve post-production assertion of privilege within a reasonable time; and any protective orders or confidentiality orders that should be in place regarding who may have access to information that is produced."

-daunting volumes and multifarious formats.
+The early, extensive attention to electronic evidence may nonplus lawyers accustomed to the pace of paper discovery.
+Electronic records are ubiquitous.
+They're more dynamic and perishable than their paper counterparts, require special tools and techniques to locate and process and implicate daunting volumes and multifarious formats.
 These differences necessitate immediate action and unfamiliar costs.
 Courts judge harshly those who shirk their electronic evidence obligations.